Autoimmune disease in women: Common diseases

 There are over 100 autoimmune conditions described, of which the majority are more prevalent in women than in men.
 Approximately 80% of all patients with autoimmune disease are women.

-Autoimmune diseases which overwhelmingly affect women include those which affect the thyroid gland (Hashimoto's thyroiditis, Graves' disease), rheumatic diseases (systemic lupus erythematosus, rheumatoid arthritis, scleroderma, and Sjögren syndrome), hepatobiliary diseases (primary biliary cholangitis, autoimmune hepatitis), and neurological diseases (myasthenia gravis, neuromyelitis optica spectrum disorders (NMOSD), and multiple sclerosis).
+Autoimmune diseases which overwhelmingly affect women include those which affect the thyroid gland (Hashimoto's thyroiditis, Graves' disease), rheumatic diseases (systemic lupus erythematosus, rheumatoid arthritis, scleroderma, and Sjögren's disease), hepatobiliary diseases (primary biliary cholangitis, autoimmune hepatitis), and neurological diseases (myasthenia gravis, neuromyelitis optica spectrum disorders (NMOSD), and multiple sclerosis).
 For men who may develop these conditions, epidemiological and symptomological differences may still exist.
 For example, when multiple sclerosis and rheumatoid arthritis do occur in men, they tend to develop later in life for men (around age 30–40) than for women, when incidence rises after puberty.

 Some autoimmune diseases affect both sexes at roughly equal rates, or have only a slight female predominance.
 These conditions include inflammatory bowel disease (ulcerative colitis, Crohn's disease), immune thrombocytopenic purpura (ITP), and MOG antibody disease, among others.
 Although the lifetime incidence of these diseases may be similar, there may still exist a difference in disease onset, course, complications, and prognosis, which vary based on sex.
 For example, men are more likely to develop Crohn's disease in the upper GI tract compared to women.
 Males and females are equally as likely to be affected by Crohn's disease until around age 25, when women become overrepresented as Crohn's disease patients.
 Women and men are equally likely to develop ulcerative colitis until age 45, after which this shifts to a significant male predominance.

 Very few autoimmune diseases are thought to be more common in men than in women.
 Examples of these may include ankylosing spondylitis, primary sclerosing cholangitis, type 1 diabetes, and certain vasculitides including anti-GBM disease (Goodpasture syndrome) and Behçet's disease (though whether this represents an autoimmune disease vs autoinflammatory disease remains unclear.)
 On closer inspection, some diseases initially thought to be overrepresented in men have trended towards sex neutrality over time.
 For example, early studies of ankylosing spondylitis reported a ratio of 10:1 male to female patients, but more recent reports have indicated this is closer to 3:1.
 This may reflect a true increased incidence in women over time, or may be due to improvements in diagnostic testing.

 Additionally, sex ratios of affected patients can vary widely between geographic regions.
 For instance, Crohn's disease is slightly more common in women in Western countries, whereas it is slightly more common in men in Asian countries.
 Behçet's disease is more common in males in regions along the historic Silk Road, but is more common in women in the United States.
 This suggests that the risks of developing autoimmune disease are multifactorial, and may vary based on race and environment as well as sex.